 Students in the PsyD, Clinical Specialization may do Clinical Practicum, in community settings, with the approval of the Director of Clinical Training.
 Supervision must be provided by a licensed psychologist who is credentialed and approved by the University of the Rockies Dean of the School of Professional Psychology and the Director of Clinical Training.
 The Director of Clinical Training must also approve any clinical training occurring outside the state of Colorado.
 These supervisors agree to be in regular communication with the Director of Clinical Training.
 All students in the Master of Arts in Counseling program are required to do most of their Practica hours in the Rockies Counseling Center.
 Exceptions are granted by the Director of Clinical Training.

-For students in the Master of Arts in Counseling program, University of the Rockies may accept up to 300 hours of practicum or internship or up to three semester credits from approved accredited institutions when those practicum or internship hours are demonstrated to be from a Master of Arts in Counseling program (with a Mental Health Counseling or Marriage and Family Therapy Specialization or equivalent degree) that has similar standards of training as University of the Rockies.
-In such cases, the student must take at least an additional 400 hours of practicum and/or internship in the University of the Rockies Master of Arts in Counseling, Mental Health Counseling or Marriage and Family Therapy Specialization program.
+For students in the Master of Arts in Counseling program, University of the Rockies may accept up to 300 hours of practicum or internship or up to three semester credits from approved accredited institutions when those practicum or internship hours are demonstrated to be from a Master of Arts in Counseling program (with a Clinical Mental Health Counseling or Marriage, Couples, and Family Counseling Specialization or equivalent degree) that has similar standards of training as University of the Rockies.
+In such cases, the student must take at least an additional 400 hours of practicum and/or internship in the University of the Rockies Master of Arts in Counseling, Clinical Mental Health Counseling or Marriage, Couples, and Family Counseling Specialization program.
 Final determination of the acceptance of practicum hours will be made by the Dean of the School of Professional Psychology upon recommendation of the Director of Clinical Training.